Curry chicken noodles in Singapore

 Once upon a time, somebody decided that rice and bread weren’t good enough to accompany the glorious chicken curry, and decided to use noodles as a primary carb instead.
 And the rest is history.
 Unlike typical curry chicken, the curry in this dish also serves as a soup, and has to be toned down somewhat.
 Additional ingredients in the broth include taupok and fishcake, turning it into what some might call a laksa-esque dish.
 These people have no idea what they’re talking about.
-Here are some of the best places to get a curry chicken noodle fix.
+Here are some of the best curry chicken noodle stalls in Singapore.

 1. Da Po Hainanese Chicken Rice And Noodles

-Da Po is worthy competition to the more famous stalls at Hong Lim.
-What sets their Curry Chicken Noodle ($4) apart though, is the addition of pig’s skin and liver!
-Garnish it with some parsley to feel slightly better about your diet for this.
-This stall also uses their poached chicken to serve up a mean chicken rice.
+Da Po Hainanese Chicken Rice and Curry Chicken Noodles is a worthy contester to the list of famous curry chicken noodle stalls in Singapore.
+What sets their Curry Chicken Noodle ($5) apart is the addition of pig’s skin and liver!
+This stall also uses their poached chicken, which makes it extremely tender and compatible with their springy noodles.

 Address: 505 Beach Road, #B1-53, Golden Mile Food Centre, Singapore 199583